-Factorization using the Elliptic Curve Method: Applet that can be used to find 20- or 30-digit factors of numbers or numerical expressions up to 10000 digits long.
+Factorization using the Elliptic Curve Method: Applet that can be used to find 20- or 30-digit factors of numbers or numerical expressions up to 100000 digits long.
 It also computes the number and sum of divisors, Euler's totient and Moebius, and its decomposition as a sum of up to 4 perfect squares.
-Last updated on December 20th, 2004.

-Polynomial factorization: This calculator can find the decomposition of a polynomial modulo a prime in a product of irreducible factors.
-Last updated on January 12th, 2005.
+Polynomial factorization: This calculator can find the decomposition of an integer polynomial or a polynomial modulo a prime in a product of irreducible factors.